AGRH

 ETF Overview

-The iShares Interest Rate Hedged U.S. Aggregate Bond ETF (AGGH) aims to provide investors with exposure to the U.S. investment-grade bond market while mitigating interest rate risk through interest rate hedging strategies.
-It focuses on a broad range of U.S. dollar-denominated investment-grade fixed-income securities, including government, corporate, and mortgage-backed bonds.
-The investment strategy involves holding a portfolio that substantially mirrors the U.S. Aggregate Bond Index, with overlaying derivatives to hedge against fluctuations in interest rates.
+The iShares U.S. ETF Trust - iShares Interest Rate Hedged U.S. Aggregate Bond ETF (AGGH) aims to provide investors with exposure to the U.S. investment-grade bond market while seeking to mitigate interest rate risk.
+It invests in a diversified portfolio of U.S. dollar-denominated investment-grade bonds, including government, corporate, and mortgage-backed securities, and employs interest rate futures to hedge against adverse movements in interest rates.

 Investment Objective

-The primary investment goal of AGGH is to generate returns that approximate the performance of the U.S. Aggregate Bond Index, while simultaneously reducing the impact of interest rate movements on the ETF's value.
+The primary investment goal of AGGH is to offer a total return that tracks the performance of the Bloomberg U.S. Aggregate Bond Index, while simultaneously hedging against fluctuations in interest rates.

 Investment Approach and Strategy